 Meet your guide in front of the Misión San Francisco de Asís.
-Established in 1776 under the direction of Father Juniper Serra, the Mission is the oldest intact building in San Francisco The Mission has been a witness to all of San Francisco's history including the California Gold Rush and the 1906 San Francisco Earthquake.
-Inside the chapel, you will see some of the most sophisticated religious art in the entire mission chain.
+Established in 1776, the Mission has been a witness to all of San Francisco's history including the California Gold Rush and the 1906 San Francisco Earthquake.
+Truly historic!

-Next, we will take some time to contemplate the Clarion Alley Mural Project, established in 1992 by a volunteer collective of residents artists inspired to use public art as a force for marginalized communities and a place where social justice could speak loudly.
-The Project has produced over 700 murals by artists of all ethnicities, ages, and levels of experience.
+Next, take time to contemplate the Clarion Alley Mural Project, established by a volunteer collective of resident artists using public art as a force for marginalized communities and social justice causes.
+The project has produced over 700 murals by artists of all ethnicities, ages, and levels of experience.

 It's approximately 3 hours in total.

-This tour involves about 3 miles of walking.
+This tour involves about 1.5 miles of walking on mostly flat pavement.
 We will be making stops on the way and take breaks while discovering local hidden jams.

-Yes, the tour is guided with an English-speaking guide.
+Yes, the tour is guided by an English-speaking guide.

 Comfortable shoes for walking